megasonlab-test/the-first-repo/README.md

 # the-first-repo
-Actually not the first repo out of the megason lab.
+Actually not the first repo out of the megason lab, but the first of this organization.